OptrixAU/CSharpJSON/README.md

 }
 ```

+##Examples

-You'd first parse the JSON using
+###Decoding the JSON

 ```
 Decoded = new JSONDecoder(jsondata);
 ```

-Then you can get information using it as an array.
+The above code would create a new JSON decoder based on the value of *jsondata*

+###Extracting a Single Point

 ```
 Console.WriteLine( Decoded["body"]["length"]["max"].Text );
 ```

-The Would get the maximum length of an adult centipede.
+The above code would output the maximum length of a centipede.

+###Extracting from an Array

 ```
 foreach(JSONElement E in Dec["species"])